 Recognize Signs of Stress

 Part of pet ownership is learning how to read your animal’s mood.
-This way you can know when your pet needs a break from holiday festivities.
+This way you can know when your pet needs stress relief and a break from holiday festivities.
 Dogs tend to be a little more transparent than cats.
 Signs of stress in dogs include hyperactivity, running away, whining, the “zoomies” (running around in circles), howling, barking, jumping, pulling on their leash and not paying attention to commands.

 Cryptic cats tend to show their emotions through their eyes.
 Dilated pupils mean your cat is excited.
 This could also be a sign they’re surprised or scared.
 Constricted pupils mean your cat is angry and needs some space!
+Leaving your cat alone while you travel can cause cat separation anxiety.
+Try to arrange a pet sitter to look in on them.
+Cat separation anxiety can also be avoided by boarding them with a quality facility.

 Call a Time-Out